lmu-dbs/gedi/README.md

 To run the visualizations, we employ [jupyter notebooks](https://jupyter.org/install) and [add the installed environment to the jupyter notebook](https://medium.com/@nrk25693/how-to-add-your-conda-environment-to-your-jupyter-notebook-in-just-4-steps-abeab8b8d084).
 We then start all visualizations by running e.g.: `jupyter noteboook`.
 In the following, we describe the `.ipynb`-files in the folder `\notebooks` to reproduce the figures from our paper.

 #### [Fig. 4 and fig. 5 Representativeness](notebooks/gedi_figs4and5_representativeness.ipynb)
 To visualize the coverage of the feasible feature space of generated event logs compared to existing real-world benchmark datasets, in this notebook, we conduct a principal component analysis on the features of both settings.
-The first two principal components are utilized to visualize the coverage which is further highlighted by computing a convex hull of the 2D mapping.
-Additionally, we visualize the distribution of each meta feature we used in the paper as a boxplot.
+The first two principal components are utilized to visualize the coverage which is further highlighted by computing a convex hull of the 2D mapping.Additionally, we visualize the distribution of each meta feature we used in the paper as a boxplot.
 Additional features can be extracted with FEEED.
 Therefore, the notebook contains the figures 4 and 5 in the paper.

 #### [Fig. 6 Benchmark Boxplots](notebooks/gedi_fig6_benchmark_boxplots.ipynb)
 This notebook is used to visualize the metric distribution of real event logs compared to the generated ones.
 It shows 5 different metrics on 3 various process discovery techniques.
 We use 'fitness,', 'precision', 'fscore', 'size', 'cfc' (control-flow complexity) as metrics and as 'heuristic miner', 'ilp' (integer linear programming), and 'imf' (inductive miner infrequent) as miners.
 The notebook outputs the visualization shown in Fig.6 in the paper.